basher/parcel-boilerplate-storybook/README.md

 Also configured:

-- Polyfills dynamically imported for older browsers.
+- Polyfills dynamically imported in older browsers.
-- IE11 ponyfill for CSS variables.
+- Ponyfill for CSS variables in older browsers.
 - ESLint, Stylelint, Prettier.
 - Git hooks.